 Since the mid-1990s, rates of prescription drug abuse have skyrocketed.
-Today, the widespread abuse of prescription medication—whether it involves opioid painkillers, sedatives or stimulants—is being recognized as a serious national health problem in the United States.
+Today, the widespread abuse of prescription medication—whether this involves opioid painkillers, sedatives, or stimulants—is being recognized as a serious national health problem in the United States.

 Percocet is the trade name for a prescription pain reliever that combines:

-- Oxycodone, an opioid analgesic—or narcotic painkiller—with similar effects as heroin and morphine.
+- Oxycodone, an opioid analgesic—or narcotic painkiller—with similar effects to heroin and morphine.

 - Acetaminophen, the active ingredient in Tylenol—a mild pain reliever and fever reducer.

 Percocet is prescribed for the short-term relief of moderate-to-severe pain that is not typically chronic in nature (i.e. post-surgical pain, pain from a sustained injury, etc.).
 Like heroin and morphine, Percocet affects the brain and the central nervous system, changing the way the brain perceives pain.

 Percocet acts at opioid receptors throughout the body to initiate a cascade of chemical events that ultimately:

 - Elicits a dopamine response in key regions of the brain.
 Dopamine is a neurotransmitter that plays an important role in the brain’s reward system circuitry—it is instrumental in delivering feelings of pleasure and motivation, as well as reinforcing behaviors that initiated the dopamine release to begin with.